upcoming soundwalks

 General information

-You will need comfortable shoes, appropriate clothing, and water, but otherwise you just need your ears and a willingness to listen!
-Any extra materials are optional or will be provided on the day.
+Soundwalks are free of charge, but any donations to help with organising walks and the provision of materials are gratefully received and can be made through Eventbrite.
+You will need comfortable, weather-appropriate clothing, and snacks/water, but otherwise you just need your ears and a willingness to listen!
+Any extra materials are optional or will be provided on the day.~~~

 ~~~